dsv-su/play/README.md

 * Once the global settings are entered you can install the dependencies. `composer install`

 * Make sure that .env file is present (copy .env.example to .env).
+If you are setting up a dev enviroment add the following settings to the .env file:

+    FFMPEG_BINARIES=/usr/local/bin/ffmpeg
+    FFPROBE_BINARIES=/usr/local/bin/ffprobe
+    LOG_CHANNEL=daily
+    LDAP_CACHE=true

 * Either create application key manually or do that with a command `php artisan key:generate`